myPOS blog Tips

 SWIFT is the chief method for executing international payments, yet, its users were facing several challenges – lack of capability to observe expedited funds, high correspondent fees, and – as of late – a certain extent of slackness compared to the pace at which things move nowadays.

-A new SWIFT gpi system is now introduced to address these issues, where gpi stands for Global Payments Innovation.
+A new SWIFT GPI system is now introduced to address these issues, where gpi stands for Global Payments Innovation.

 The payment innovation presents improvements in several respects.
 The movement of funds is more rapid via the SWIFT gpi network.
 Each disbursement is assigned a UETR – Unique End-to-End Transaction Reference, which enables real-time location tracking.
 And processing fees are now being fully detailed.
-The latter helps people make informed decisions and compels banks to find shorter routes when intermediaries are involved.

 Conclusion

 When your business has grown and gone international, you need reliable means to send and receive overseas payments.
 The SWIFT messaging network connects many financial organisations worldwide and secures the process through its standardised message formatting.
-Thus, no matter where it starts and where it needs to reach, your money travels safely, quickly, and easily.

 Disclaimer: Please be aware that the contents of this article and the myPOS Blog, in general, should not be interpreted as legal, monetary, tax, or any other kind of professional advice.
 You should always seek to consult with a professional before taking action, since the particulars of your situation may materially differ from other cases.